 Once you have filed your divorce papers with the court, you must then have those divorce documents served on your spouse.
-Most people use a process server to serve the divorce papers on your spouse.
+Most people use a process server to deliver divorce papers to a spouse.

 Most process servers charge less than $100.00 to serve divorce papers on your spouse.
 Some police officers will agree to serve the divorce papers.
-You may also use the Sherrif’s office to serve divorce papers on your spouse.
+You may also use the Sherrif’s office to deliver the divorce papers to your spouse.

 Regardless of who you use to serve the divorce documents on your spouse, that person will need to complete an Affidavit of Service declaring when and where they served the divorce papers.
-That Affidavit of Service is then filed in your divorce case to prove the documents were served on your spouse.
+That Affidavit of Service is then filed in your divorce case to prove proper service of the documents on your spouse.

-Some people ask if they can simply hand the divorce papers to their spouse.
-The simple answer is no. You cannot serve your spouse by handing him or her the divorce documents you filed with the court.
+Some people ask if they can hand the divorce papers to their spouse.
+The simple answer is no. You cannot serve your spouse by giving him or her the divorce documents you filed with the court.

 However, your spouse may sign an Acceptance of Service in the presence of a notary.
-That Acceptance of Service would then need to be filed with the court to inform your judge that the divorce papers have been properly served on your spouse.
+That Acceptance of Service is then filed with the court to inform your judge of proper service of the divorce papers on your spouse.